embrasure-secrets/embrasure/README.md

 ### Pre Embrasure download setup

 If you regularly use AWS you may already have the following but embrasure relies on the .aws folder to determine what aws account is being used.
-This folder must be created in your machines home directory, NOT YOUR PROJECT HOME DIRECTORY.
+This folder must be created in your machines home directory, ==NOT YOUR PROJECT HOME DIRECTORY==.
 If your not sure what your machines home directory is, run the following script in your terminal:

 ```bash
 cd ~